 With the continued excitement for eating low-carb and Paleo – two diets known for having higher protein intake – the popularity of protein is reigning high.
-As you undergo your weight loss journey, you might question why protein is so prized.
-How does it really help you lose weight?
-Here are 5 reasons why protein can be your weight loss pal:
+As you undergo your weight loss journey, you might question why this macronutrient is so prized.
+Here are 5 reasons why protein can help you lose weight:

-1. PROTEIN SATISFIES & SAVES CALORIES In the beginning of your weight loss journey, protein is important because it helps you feel fuller longer.
-Having protein around slows down digestion making us more satisfied and less likely to go back for seconds.
+Protein is important because it helps you feel fuller longer.
+Having protein around slows down digestion making us feel more satisfied and less likely to go back for seconds.
 If this happens over the course of multiple days your calorie savings can help with weight loss.

 One important thing to realize is eating more protein alone won’t necessarily help you shed excess weight in a healthy way.
 When consumed in excessive amounts it can still lead to weight gain much like eating excess carbs or fat would, and could put unnecessary strain on the kidneys over a long period of time.